open-mmlab/mmdeploy/docker/README.md

 After building the docker image succeed, we can use `docker run` to launch the docker service.
 GPU docker image for example:
 ```
-docker run --gpus all -it -p 8080:8081 mmdeploy:master
+docker run --gpus all -it -p 8080:8081 mmdeploy:master-gpu
 ```